Paulo-Massao1/Paulo-Massao1/README.md

 - Full CRUD with input validation and error handling, using H2 SQL database
 - 13 automated tests (JUnit 5 + Mockito), CI/CD with GitHub Actions
 - Swagger/OpenAPI documentation
 ---

-### 🤖 AI Disclosure

-I use Claude (Anthropic) as a development tool across my projects for code generation, refactoring, and iteration.
-All architectural decisions, content verification, and quality control are done by me.

----

 <p align="center">